MiaDor12/Recommender_System-MovieLens_100K-Collaborative_Filtering_vs_Matrix_Factorization/README.md

 * The data I used for this project is the MovieLens 100k, from GroupLens: https://grouplens.org/datasets/movielens/100k/
 * In the full data set there are 100000 ratings by 943 users on 1682 movies, where each user has rated at least 20 movies.
 * Using simple collborative filtering, I got a mean squared error score on the test data set of 1.04.
-* Using matrix factorization, I got a mean squared error score on the test data set of 0.91 -> 12.5% improvement.
+* Using matrix factorization, I got a mean squared error score on the test data set of 1.34.

 For a better view of the notebooks:
 * Simple collaborative filtering from scratch: https://nbviewer.jupyter.org/github/MiaDor12/Recommender_System-MovieLens_100K-Collaborative_Filtering_vs_Matrix_Factorization/blob/master/Collaborative_Filtering_from_Scratch.ipynb